This is where everything begins.

 - It’s a “why” question; It’s an infinite regress, until the answer is for its own sake.

-- The answer has to be about the experience.83Because it’s the only thing that’s absolutely real.
+- The answer has to be about the experience.

 2.1.8 More On

-- If there’s pleasure/fulfillment, life is good enough; I don’t need an extrinsic answer.85Why do I watch a movie?86It’s only when the experience is unsatisfactory do I ask “why do I live…”
+- If there’s pleasure/fulfillment, life is good enough; I don’t need an extrinsic answer.56Why do I watch a movie?57It’s only when the experience is unsatisfactory do I ask “why do I live…”

 - More on